CCOM-NLP4Music-AI-Lab/AI-Music-Info/README.md

-# Recommended Paper Reading List in the field of AI Music
+# A full list of papers in the field of AI Music

 Contributed by Jiafeng Liu in CCOM